By the Sword: The Moral Use of Deadly Force

-But regardless of the data, statistics, or legality, many believe carrying, or even owning a weapon runs afoul of biblical teaching.
+But regardless of the history, data, statistics, or legality, many Christians believe carrying, or even owning a weapon runs afoul of biblical teaching.
 The truth however, is Jesus actually explicitly told His disciples to be armed for self-defense on their journeys (Luke 22:36).
 Oddly, many will point to the famous passage a few verses later (Luke 22:50)—where Peter draws his sword and slices off an ear of one who is coming to arrest Jesus—as a proof text against weapons.
-But notice Jesus didn't rebuke Peter for either owning or carrying a sword (He had literally just instructed him to do so just a few hours earlier after all), but rather Jesus rebuked Peter for using it in that particular instance as Jesus knew He must be arrested and crucified (John 18:10-11).
+But notice Jesus didn't rebuke Peter for either owning or carrying a sword (He had literally just instructed him to do so just a few hours earlier after all), but rather Jesus rebuked Peter for using it in that particular instance as Jesus knew He had to be arrested and crucified (John 18:10-11).

 Life & Death: Two Sides of the Same Sword